nested-tech/kubernetes-training/terminology.md

 Some of the basics to get you started.

 ### Cluster
 Automates the distribution and scheduling of application containers.
-Consists of
+Consists of:
 - Master
 - Nodes -> Pods -> Containers